Frequently Asked Questions

 What is the maximum team size?

-The maximum team size is three people.
-We accept solo member teams, but we do not recommend it.
+The maximum team size is three students.
+We also accept solo member teams, but we do not recommend it.

 How many teams can I bring to State Finals?